 The majority of our sleepy little north Florida community attributes our sleuthing success to luck.
 But luck has nothing to do with it.
 Paco, you see, is a ghost-whisperer, and I have the gift of knowing when someone is lying or telling the truth.
 Together, we’re quite the dynamic duo.

-Every winter, the streets of Tampa go wild on Gasparilla weekend where basically the whole town turns into one big pirate fest.
+Every winter, the streets of Tampa go wild on Gasparilla weekend, where basically the whole town turns into one big pirate fest.
 There’s a boat flotilla, a parade, fireworks, and lots of drunken shenanigans.
-My one and only Gasparilla experience ended with me getting hit right between the eyes by a bead missile, so I’ve avoided it ever since.
+My one and only Gasparilla experience ended with me getting hit between the eyes by a bead missile that knocked my glasses clear off my face, so I’ve avoided it ever since.

-“I thought Jose Gaspar wasn’t real.
+“I thought José Gaspar wasn’t real.
 I mean, isn’t he just an excuse for people to behave badly?”